- Work was operationally completed in November 2016. Final striping will take place in spring 2017.

 What are the challenges we face?

-Weather – Paving work must be done in dry weather with the ground temperature at least 45 degrees.
+Weather – Striping work must be done in dry weather.
 Generally, this means the work must be done in the summer and early fall.

 What should drivers expect?